dotnet/docs-maui/docs/fundamentals/app-lifecycle.md

 > [!IMPORTANT]
 > Each delegate has a corresponding identically named extension method, that can be called to register a handler for the delegate.

 To respond to a Windows lifecycle delegate being invoked, call the `ConfigureLifecycleEvents` method on the `MauiAppBuilder` object in the `CreateMauiapp` method of your `MauiProgram` class.
-Then, on the `ILifecycleBuilder` object, call the `AddWindows` method and specify the `Action` that call registers handlers for the required delegates:
+Then, on the `ILifecycleBuilder` object, call the `AddWindows` method and specify the `Action` that registers handlers for the required delegates:

 ```csharp
 using Microsoft.Maui;